Jump to section:

 - can only attempt it once per course.

-There's a 50% residency requirement (meaning you must take a certain amount of SAIT courses).
+There's a 50% residency requirement (meaning you must take a certain number of SAIT courses).

-You'll get details about the exam date, location, fee, and course outline after you have applied and must take the exam within 10 business days.
+You'll get details about the exam date, location, fee, and course outline after you have submitted your request.
+You must take the exam within 10 business days.

 Await the decision